kierandenshi/core-scss/README.md

 The default place for static assets and webfont files.
 Variables in app/variables set the css font and image base paths to this directory.

-### Important note

-The app and static directories are include here for reference only.
-They are not intended for use in other projects.

 ### Credits

 - Bootstrap 4 for the organisation of variables and the MQ mixins and best practice inspiration

 - @tigt and @jakob-e for the inline SVG helper functions (https://codepen.io/tigt/post/optimizing-svgs-in-data-uris)